Mekruba/DAT550-Project/README.md

 ```

 ## Training and test data
-The training and test data can be fetched with `downloaded_data.py` file, then preprocessed from xml into Json files, such as shown below
+The training and test data can be fetched with `downloaded_data.py` file, then preprocessed with `preprocess.py` to process the xml files into json files.
+The data files should have the path as shown below.
 - `preprocessing/data/articles-training-byarticle.jsonl` – Training articles
 - `preprocessing/data/ground-truth-training-byarticle.jsonl` – Training labels
 - `preprocessing/data/articles-test-byarticle.jsonl` – Test articles